Gun shop

-In the United States, gun shops are required to have a permitting notice known as a Federal Firearms License.
-These licenses exist in order to administer federally mandated regulations such as bans on straw purchasing.

 Services and trends

 Europe

 Gun laws in Europe vary dramatically from nation to nation, with some areas having what amounts to a near total ban on civilian access to firearms while others have systems of moderate regulation.
-Nearly all nations contain stricter laws than that of the United States, particularly in terms of measures to require firearms training, mandate background checks, and impose confiscation of weapons upon the committing of felony crimes.
+Nearly all nations have stricter laws than the United States, particularly in terms of measures to require firearms training, mandate background checks, and impose confiscation of weapons upon the committing of felony crimes.

 Gun legislation in Germany provides as a contrast.
 Individuals who desire to acquire a firearm have to meet stringent standards to receive an ownership license (German: Waffenbesitzkarte or WBK).
 Personal characteristics such as mental fitness and ability to physically handle the weapons well are evaluated.
 Germans under the age of 21, unable to prove their citizenship status, possessing a documented history of mental illness, or otherwise failing to meet the guidelines will not receive the license.

 Mexico

 Retail gun shops are not legal in Mexico.
-The Directorate of Commercialization of Arms and Munitions (Dirección de Comercialización de Armamento y Municiones - DCAM) is the only outlet authorized to sell firearms and ammunition in the country.
+The Directorate of Commercialization of Arms and Munitions (Dirección de Comercialización de Armamento y Municiones – DCAM) is the only outlet authorized to sell firearms and ammunition in the country.
 The business is located in Mexico City near the headquarters of the Secretariat of National Defense.
 No other legitimate sales may take place in the country.

 Examples of specific companies with items sold in Mexico City include Beretta and Colt; rifles used in hunting are particularly available.
 The privately owned firearms are registered with the Mexican military and may be transported outside of the home only with a specific permit, which must be renewed annually.
 Prospective customers go through a system of strict regulations.
 Factors such as the amount of ammunition that an individual can buy each month are controlled.